AlmubdyMutaikhan/SOLID-REST-JWT-API-SPRING/README.md

 ```
 ## After building
 Run the DemoApplication.java class as it contains main() method.
+Spring boot application should start with some output logs.
+Go to http://localhost:8080/swagger-ui/index.html# to learn the REST API.

 ## Remarks
 1. Added new classes(TransactionBasicCLI, TransactionListingServiceImpl) and an interface(TransactionListingService) that shows Transaction log list on command - 5.